-Of course, when you think referral and travel, one brand currently springs to mind: Airbnb, who became a household name on the back of their referral programme.
-In fact, Airbnb (along with Dropbox and Uber) just about wrote the referral rulebook - so you’d assume their scheme would be right up there with the very best.
+They’ve became a household name on the back of their referral programme.
+In fact, Airbnb — alongside the likes of Dropbox, Tesla, and Uber — just about wrote the referral rulebook, so you’d assume their scheme would be right up there with the very best.
 But here’s the thing: if you take a look at Airbnb’s referral programme, it’s actually starting to look worryingly out of date.

 So that’s exactly what we’ve done.
 Below, you’ll find our expert take on Airbnb’s refer-a-friend scheme.
 But, first, a little history…

 Airbnb’s referral programme didn’t always look like it does now.
 In fact, they didn’t even have a programme until 2011 – three years after their initial launch.
 And the programme they did have was pretty basic, with no mobile version and sharing solely via Facebook and email.

 Even so, it was a quick success, acquiring significant numbers of new renters and letters over its first year and driving millions of dollars of revenue.
 “Our users tell the story better than we do,” explains Airbnb Growth Product Lead, Gustav Alströmer.
 “Most people in the world hear about us from a friend – word-of-mouth is the strongest driver of our product.”

 But, within a year, the momentum had died away and even Airbnb’s own staff began to forget about the programme.
 Alarmed by the tiny percentage of acquisitions they were making via referral – especially when compared with some of the (unnamed) brands they benchmarked as competitors – they set about reinventing their programme.